 Submission Deadline: 31 January 2019

-IEEE Access invites manuscript submissions in the area of D2D Communications: Security Issues and Resource Allocation.
+IEEE Access invites manuscript submissions in the area of New Trends in Brain Signal Processing and Analysis.

 The topics of interest include, but are not limited to: